Farees History, Family Crest & Coats of Arms

-Important Dates for the Farees family
+Early History of the Farees family

 This web page shows only a small excerpt of our Farees research.
 Another 248 words (18 lines of text) covering the years 1062, 1139, 1138, 1190, 1239, 1279, 1300, 1373, 1445, 1271, 1325, 1299, 1271, 1325, 1423, 1548, 1899, 1138, 1279, 1299, 1325, 1300, 1445, 1358, 1413, 1367, 1412, 1399, 1462, 1629, 1680 and 1660 are included under the topic Early Farees History in all our PDF Extended History products and printed products wherever possible.